lucaspellegrinelli/2048_ai/README.md

 This is my take on making an artificial intelligence for the game 2048 made by Gabriele Cirulli (you can play the game [```here```](https://gabrielecirulli.github.io/2048/)).

-This uses minimax and the fitness function is a mess.
-I defined loads of parameters from the game like number of blank spaces, biggest tile, how close it is to a tile configuration I said it's the optimal, average value of tiles...
-But instead of me saying how much each of these variables are worth, I have a Genetic Algorithm to check this for me.

-The best tile it got was 16384 but only once ever.
-Someeeeetimes it gets 8192, 4092 is kinda common and 2048 is almost always.
-(I'm saying this about one of the trained AI's I had, if you put a random one to play it will obviously fail before 512).

-To check the AI's parameters of some pre-trained bots, you can check the "ai_controller.js" file and on line ~31 I have some commented code with some of the AIs that did best overnight or something like that.

-PS.
-IF YOU WANT TO TEST ONE PRE-TRAINED AI, SET THE VARIABLE "learn" IN ai_controller.js TO FALSE, OR ELSE IT WILL START TRAINING OTHER BOTS.
+There are two approaches to the problem in this project.
+The first one is in the [```ai.js```](https://github.com/lucaspellegrinelli/2048_ai/blob/master/js/ai.js) which uses minimax and a heuristic function that is some random variables extracted from the game (like the biggest tile, how close it is to a specific configuration and others) weighted by values defined by a genetic algorithm.
+This approch was the first one I had (and probably the most effective).
+Its can usually get 4096, but I've seen it get 8192 and even 16384.

+The other approach that can be found in [```ai_conv.js```](https://github.com/lucaspellegrinelli/2048_ai/blob/master/js/ai_conv.js) also uses minimax to choose its moves but instead of using that heuristic, I simulated something like a convolutional neural network, where I made several convolutions in the game board until I got only a 1x1 matrix, and its remaining value is the output of how good that board is.
+It isn't exactly a neural network since I still use a genetic algorithm to optimize the weights instead of backpropagation, but the ideia is almost there.
+This approach isn't as good as the other one right now, maybe with more training and some reworks in the network eventually it can get somewhere.
+By the way, I didn't want to use a proper neural network for this since this is just a fun project that I want to mess around with possibilities.